Community College of Allegheny County: Braddock Hills Center

-Replacing the former CCAC Braddock and Turtle Creek centers, the Braddock Hills center is in the Braddock Hills Shopping Center.
+The Braddock Hills Center, which replaces the former CCAC Braddock and Turtle Creek centers, is located in the Braddock Hills Shopping Center.

-The instruction facility contains six classrooms, three computer labs, videoconferencing facilities and a health careers program laboratory.
+The instruction facility contains six classrooms, three computer labs, videoconferencing facilities, and a health careers program laboratory.
 The center offers degree and certificate programs, community education, and customized workforce job training for corporations and businesses.

 Homewood-Brushton Center

-Situated on North Homewood Avenue, the Homewood-Brushton center is positioned to serve the city's east-end neighborhoods and outlying suburbs.
-A community presence since 1967, the center's current building dates from 1981, when popularity of the center's programs necessitated the construction of a new 32000 sqft facility.
-The center houses classrooms, including a Learning Resource center, reading, computer, anatomy, chemistry and biology laboratories and videoconferencing facilities.
+Situated on North Homewood Avenue, the Homewood-Brushton Center is positioned to serve the city's east-end neighborhoods and outlying suburbs.
+Since 1967, the center's current building has been a community presence since 1981, when the popularity of the center's programs necessitated the construction of a new 32000 sqft facility.
+The center houses classrooms, including a Learning Resource center, reading, computer, anatomy, chemistry, and biology laboratories, and videoconferencing facilities.

-The center offers a range of credit, non-credit and special programming year-round and hosts four active clubs, an after-school homework clinic, a math, science and computer institute conducted during the summer for kindergarten and grade-school age children and has established a relationship with the Carnegie Library of Homewood to be the center's library.
+The center offers a range of credit, non-credit, and special programming year-round and hosts four active clubs, an after-school homework clinic, and a math, science, and computer institute conducted during the summer for kindergarten and grade-school-age children.
+It has established a relationship with the Carnegie Library of Homewood to be the center's library.
 Numerous community groups use the center as a meeting and gathering place.

 Washington County Center

-Founded in 2001, the Washington County center is the college's first and only center operating outside of Allegheny County.
-The center is located in Washington Crown Center mall.
+Founded in 2001, the Washington County center was the college's first and only center operating outside of Allegheny County.
+It was located in the Washington Crown Center mall.

-The center affords Washington County residents the ability to take a wide variety of credit, non-credit, community education, workforce training, dual enrollment (earmarked for high school juniors and seniors) and Act 48 training classes at the center and at locations throughout Washington County.
+The center allowed Washington County residents to take various credit, non-credit, community education, workforce training, dual enrollment (earmarked for high school juniors and seniors), and Act 48 training classes at the center and locations throughout Washington County.

+This center closed on August 31, 2022.

 West Hills Center

 Opened in spring 2007, CCAC's West Hills center replaces the former Airport West and Technology centers.
-Located in a 150000 sqft facility in North Fayette Township, the center features spacious, well-lit classrooms, and comprehensive student life services.
-It also houses high-bay areas for automotive, HVAC, welding and other trade-related programs.
-The majority of the coursework required to complete the Mechatronics program - a program endorsed by the Advanced Robotics for Manufacturing Institute in September 2021 - is also hosted here.
-The West Hills Center also has a book store for students, faculty and staff.
+Located in a 150000 sqft facility in North Fayette Township, the center features classrooms and student life services.
+It also houses high-bay areas for automotive, HVAC, welding, and other trade-related programs.
+The West Hills Center also once had a book store for students, faculty and staff.
+The Book store at the West Hills Center has since been replaced by a convivence store style self-service market.

 On April 16, 2014, both President Barack Obama and Vice President Joe Biden visited the West Campus.